 In March, Water Depart ment inspectors completed a three-month examination of all 1,700 hydrants in the city and found 32 weren't in working order.
 On March 27, the City Council approved using water user fees and other municipal funds to accelerate the city's fire hydrant im provement plan.

-"We're happy the city has followed a course of action to fix the hydrants,"
+"We're happy the city has followed a course of action to fix the hydrants," said Fire Chief Robert Czerwinski.
+"When I drive around and find another hydrant being worked on I say, 'Thank God, there's another good one.' "

 The fire hydrant upgrade was sparked, in part, by an existing hydrant at the corner of Plunkett and Kellogg streets that wasn't working on Dec.
 19 when fire broke out in a residence 300 feet away.
 The blaze at 25 Plunkett St. displaced two tenants, Charles Ellsworth and Claud ia Jean White, the mother of former city Councilor Peter T. White.